Guillaume Jabbour

 Thesis supervisor: Owen Chapman

 Guillaume Jabbour centers his practice around sound, research-creation and community engagement.
-He recently completed a master’s degree in Media Studies and is now pursuing his PhD in Communication Studies.
+He recently completed a master’s degree in Media Studies and is now pursuing a PhD in Communication Studies.
+He is a recipient of scholarships from SSHRC and the Trudeau Foundation.

-Jabbour’s research explores soundwalking and deep listening practices as means of fostering intergenerational and community connections.
-As a musician and community sound artist, he regularly facilitates workshops with older adults and youth, exploring the beauty and power of sound.
+Jabbour’s research-creation doctoral project explores the lived experience of Palestinians, wherever they may be, through soundwalking, field recording, and collaborative soundscape composition.
+As a musician and community sound artist, he regularly facilitates workshops with people of all ages, exploring the beauty and power of sound.

-He is a student affiliate at the Center for Oral History and Digital Storytelling (COHDS), the Center for the Study of Learning and Performance (CSLP), and the Ageing + Community + Technology Lab (ACT).
+He is a student affiliate at the Center for the Study of Learning and Performance (CSLP) and is a member of the Resisting Colonisations collective.

 Social Media: